What is planned ignoring?

 Is the behaviour rewarded by someone else’s attention?

 If the behaviour is rewarded by someone else’s attention – for example, siblings or friends – it won’t make any difference if you ignore it.
 In this case, you might need to look at another behaviour tool – for example, changing your child’s environment.

 Should you ignore the behaviour?

 Some behaviour might be rewarded by your attention, but you might not be able or willing to ignore it.
-You can’t ignore dangerous behaviour or behaviour that hurts others or damages property – for example, biting, hitting, pulling on the curtains or throwing things.
-In this case, a behaviour tool like consequences or time-out might be appropriate.
+You can’t ignore dangerous behaviour or behaviour that harms people or property – for example, biting, hitting, pulling on the curtains or throwing things.
+In this case, a behaviour tool like negative consequences or quiet time or time-out is appropriate.